webpack/webpack.js.org/src/content/guides/asset-modules.md

 By default, `asset/resource` modules are emitting with `[hash][ext]` filename into output directory.

-You can modify this template with `output.assetModuleFilename` in your config:
+You can modify this template by setting `output.assetModuleFilename` in your configuration:

 __webpack.config.js__